Skip to article frontmatterSkip to article content

 Now let’s see the math that makes this parallelism possible.

-In Part 1, we said that each word’s Query compares against other words’ Keys to find matches.
-But HOW do we “compare” two vectors?
+In Part 1, we saw the intuition behind Q/K/V. In Part 2, we learned these are learned projections.
+In Part 3, we explored parallelism.
+Now let’s dive into the math: How do we “compare” two vectors?
 How do we measure if a Query is similar to a Key?

 The answer: the Dot Product.